 Readers pay attention when they don't know what's coming next.

-A great plot twist is a wonderful thing, be it in the books we write or the ones we read.
-We revel is that unexpected event or revelation that changes everything we thought we knew and takes the story to a whole new level.
-We delight in those surprises that make us think, "wow, that was awesome.
+A great plot twist is a wonderful thing, be it in the books you write or the ones you read.
+Readers revel in that unexpected event or revelation that changes everything they thought they knew and takes the story to a whole new level.
+They delight in the surprises that make them think, "wow, that was awesome.
 I never saw that coming."
+(And then they tell all their friends).

 My trick for twisting my plot is pretty simple:

-Readers know the hero won't die.
-They know certain things won't happen no matter how much you dangle a threat over their heads, because the story would stop dead if it did.
+Readers also know certain things won't happen (like the protagonist dying) no matter how much you dangle a threat over their heads, because the story would stop dead if it did.
 As high as the stakes seem on paper, they're really false stakes if there's no chance they'll actually happen.

 This is where the tricky thinking comes in.